Celebration Park

 Celebration Park is an archaeological park in the western United States, located in southwestern Idaho.
 It is the state's first archeological park and is adjacent to the Snake River near Melba and Walter's Ferry in Canyon County.

-It features camping, restrooms, drinking water, picnicking, self-guided tours, and interpretive programs as well as fishing and access to hiking trails and the Snake River with a small day use fee.
+It features camping, restrooms, drinking water, picnicking, guided tours, and interpretive programs as well as fishing and access to hiking trails and the Snake River with a small day use fee.
 The elevation of the river at the park is approximately 2250 ft above sea level.